CyberFlameGO/svnpython/Doc/library/zlib.rst

    the algorithm is designed for use as a checksum algorithm, it is not suitable for use as a general hash algorithm.

-   This function always returns an integer object.
+   Always returns an unsigned 32-bit integer.

 .. note::
    To generate the same numeric value across all Python versions and